*Replaces 400.1.1[R] orginally adopted 05/06/09

 Each student who will receive a Joint Degree must be approved by each UNC institution whose name will appear on the diploma using the institutional process for certifying a student to receive a degree.

 Dual Degree Programs

-A Dual Degree program involves two academic units, either on the same campus or on different campuses, including non-UNC campuses, in a formal agreement to offer two degrees as part of a program of study that will result in a student being awarded both degrees.
+A Dual Degree program involves two academic units, either on the same campus or on different campuses, including non-UNC campuses, in a formal agreement to offer two degrees as part of a program of study that will result in a student being awarded both degrees (two diplomas).
 While such programs offer the advantage that some course work may count for each degree, the requirements for each of the two degrees in a Dual Degree program must be substantially equivalent to the requirements for a student taking only one of the degrees.
 For example, a Juris Doctorate and an MBA could be linked in a Dual Degree program.
 If more than one campus is involved this would be a Coordinated Dual Degree program.
 Another option is to offer part of each program in a single interdisciplinary degree program that would be substantially different from each of the original programs.
 Such a single degree program would be a new degree program requiring Board approval.
-Constituent institutions considering such arrangements are to consult with General Administration regarding which option their proposal fits under.
+Constituent institutions considering such arrangements are to consult with General Administration regarding which option best fits their proposal.